- The revised seventh edition of Foundations for Scientific Investing is available (ISBN 978-0-9941386-6-8),

 It does this by helping to build capital markets intuition and critical thinking skills.

-painstaking years of destructive testing in university classrooms.
+and 20+ painstaking years of destructive testing in university classrooms.
 Although the topic is

 applied investments, the integration of finance, economics, accounting, pure mathematics,

 statistics, numerical techniques, and spreadsheets (or programming) make this an ideal

 capstone course at the advanced undergraduate or master's/MBA level.